Duration: 1 year full time or 2 years part time

 - Duolingo: 130 overall, 135 in Literacy, 135 in Production and no sub-score below 100.

 Your future career

 This course will give you a distinctive, creative edge in careers such as publishing, teaching, writing and journalism, administration and marketing.
-Recent graduates have taken up jobs at the BBC and in art therapy.

-Home and EU students tuition fee per year*: £8500
+Home (UK) students tuition fee per year*: £10,600

-International students tuition fee per year**: £14900
+EU and international students tuition fee per year**: £21,700

 Other essential costs***: There are no single associated costs greater than £50 per item on this course.

-*** These estimated costs relate to studying this particular degree programme at Royal Holloway.
+*** These estimated costs relate to studying this particular degree at Royal Holloway during the 2024/25 academic year, and are included as a guide.
 Costs, such as accommodation, food, books and other learning materials and printing, have not been included.